avatar101/project_SHEBA/README.md

 ## Cloudy state profiles
-All_cloudy_profiles_v_28_10_2019.ipynb file contains the figures used to show cloudy state analysis
+[All_cloudy_profiles_v_28_10_2019.ipynb](https://github.com/avatar101/project_SHEBA/blob/master/All_cloudy_profiles_v_28_10_2019.ipynb) file contains the figures used to show cloudy state analysis

 ## Clear state profiles
-all_clear_profiles_v31_10_2019.ipynb file contains the figures used for clear state analysis
+[all_clear_profiles_v31_10_2019.ipynb](https://github.com/avatar101/project_SHEBA/blob/master/all_clear_profiles_v31_10_2019.ipynb) file contains the figures used for clear state analysis

 ## Forward trajectory profile
-Plot_forward_journal2.ipynb contains the figures used for forward trajectory analysis
+[Plot_forward_journal2.ipynb](https://github.com/avatar101/project_SHEBA/blob/master/Plot_forward_journal2.ipynb) contains the figures used for forward trajectory analysis

 ## Important python files
-* traj_check.py checks if a given trajectory is passing through a observation station. *Prerequiste: Path to IGR_25N_v2.xlsx file to function*
+* [traj_check.py](https://github.com/avatar101/project_SHEBA/blob/master/traj_check.py) checks if a given trajectory is passing through a observation station. *Prerequiste: Path to IGR_25N_v2.xlsx file to function*

-* sounding_finder.py reads IGRA data-set from a particular station and for a particular date and returns it as a Pandas dataframe. *Prerequiste: In the code change the path to dir where IGRA dataset is stored before using.*
+* [sounding_finder.py](https://github.com/avatar101/project_SHEBA/blob/master/sounding_finder.py) reads IGRA data-set from a particular station and for a particular date and returns it as a Pandas dataframe. *Prerequiste: It requires the user to first download the IGRA v2 dataset separately.
+In this function change the path (line 31) to dir where IGRA dataset is stored before using.*